bcgov/indy-email-verification/README.md

 _Refer to `manage -h` for additional usage information._

 Once services are started, visit [http://localhost:8080](http://localhost:8080) to see the app running and visit [http://localhost:8050](http://localhost:8050) to see any outbound mail the app is sending (it won't actually send any email message in the development environment.)

+## Deploying to Openshift

+**Please make sure you have [Openshift Developer Tools](https://github.com/BCDevOps/openshift-developer-tools/tree/master/bin) installed and available on your path.**

+### Param Files

+Navigate to the openshift folder and generate the param files using
+> genParams.sh

+once the param files are created, go into email-verification-agent-deploy.param and email-verification-service-deploy.param and uncomment
+`# NAMESPACE_NAME=myproject`
+and set it to whatever your project namespace is, in this case the namespace is 4a9599.
+`NAMESPACE_NAME=4a9599`

+go into postgresql-deploy.param and comment out `POSTGRESQL_PASSWORD` and `POSTGRESQL_ADMIN_PASSWORD`.
+The characters in the regular expression get treated as bash special characters

+### Builds
+Now that our param files are set up, we're ready to start the builds

+run
+> genBuilds.sh

+and wait for the builds to complete.
+Once the builds are completed, we need to tag the latest images.
+These commands assume you're deploying to the dev environment and your namespace name is 4a9599.
+Run the following commands

+> oc tag email-verification-agent:latest email-verification-agent:dev -n 4a9599-tools
+oc tag email-verification-service:latest email-verification-service:dev -n 4a9599-tools
+oc tag postgresql:latest postgresql:dev -n 4a9599-tools
+oc tag visual-verifier:latest visual-verifier:dev -n 4a9599-tools

+Now that the builds have been completed and tagged it's time to start the deployment

+### Deploy

+run
+> genDepls.sh

+to kickoff the deployment.
+Follow the prompts on the screen and the deployment will start.
+This deployment will initially fail because we haven't registered our did and ver key on the ledger.
+To do so, go to https://bcgov-email-verification-agent-admin-dev.apps.silver.devops.gov.bc.ca/api/doc or wherever you set your admin route to point to, and authorize with your api-key.
+Next scroll down untill to see the wallet section and execute the /walllet/did get request with no parameters.
+This should return your did and verkey.

+Next we have to register our agent on the ledger.
+This tutorial uses the [sovrin staging network](https://selfserve.sovrin.org/) but you can use whatever network you like, so long as it is exposed to the internet. if you're using sovrin staging, make sure you select `StagingNet` from the dropdown on the sovrin website.
+Enter your DID and VerKey in the fields and click submit (leave payment address blank).

+Next we have to accept the taa.
+Go back to the swagger api interface and run get /ledger/taa from the ledger section.
+Copy the entire contents of the text attribute from the response and paste it into the text attribute in POST /ledger/taa/accept.
+Copy the version number as well and set the `mechanism` attribute to be `at_submission`.
+Execute the request and you should see an empty response body with status code 200.

+go back to the openshift developer console and start a rollout on email-verification-service.